"Clutter's Last Stand: It's Time to De-Junk Your Life! 2nd Edition" By Don Aslett

 "Making Peace with the Things in Your Life: Why Your Papers, Books, Clothes, and Other Possessions Keep Overwhelming You and What to Do About It" by Cindy Glovinsky, M.S.W., A.C.S.W.

 This book was given to me by one of my precious clients, and this woman is wonderful!
-She is a colleague with the National Study Group on Chronic Disorganization, and she addresses the internal manifestations of the clutter around us (much like Karen Kingston — see my review of "Clear Your Clutter With Feng Shui," as they relate to our physical beings.)
+She addresses the internal manifestations of the clutter around us (much like Karen Kingston — see my review of "Clear Your Clutter With Feng Shui," as they relate to our physical beings.)
 I highly recommend it for getting through the roadblocks to organization.
 I love her questionnaires, and I love how she connects our past influences with our current values.

 "Clear Your Clutter with Feng Shui" By Karen Kingston